cnabio/cnab-spec/101-bundle-json.md

 - A list of outputs (name, type and location) that the application produces
 - A set of schema definitions used to validate user input

+The `bundle.json` is located at `/cnab/bundle.json` in the invocation image's runtime filesystem.

 The `bundle.json` is also known as a _thin bundle_.
 Bundles come in two formats: thick and thin.
 Read more about thick and thin bundles in the [bundle formats section](104-bundle-formats.md).

 For the rest of the documentation, by default we'll be referring to bundles using the "thin" type, but when "thick" bundles become relevant we'll make note that it's a "thick" bundle type.